 By Josh Reynolds

-For more articles about hunting, fishing and the great outdoors, be sure to subscribe to our monthly outdoor magazine the Northwoods Sporting Journal.
+For more articles about hunting, fishing and the great outdoors, be sure to subscribe to the Northwoods Sporting Journal.

-For free access to our digital magazine issues, please click here.
+For free access to past digital issues of the Northwoods Sporting Journal, click here.